SalviaSage/Keyboard-Layouts/readme.txt

 ALT + LEFT SHIFT: Cycles languages downwards, not the keyboard layouts.
 ALT + RIGHT SHIFT: Cycles languages upwards, not the keyboard layouts.

-WINDOWS KEY + ; : Windows key + the semicolon key opens the emoji menu where we can type emojis, kaomojis, emoticons and also various symbols and letters from Unicode.
+WINDOWS KEY + ;: Windows key + the semicolon key opens the emoji menu where we can type emojis, kaomojis, emoticons and also various symbols and letters from Unicode.

 WINDOWS KEY + CTRL + O: Pressing this will turn on the On-Screen Keyboard, so the keyboard can be utilised using the mouse.
 Pressing it again will turn it off.

-SHIFT KEY, pressed 5 times: This will trigger a window which asks you if you want to turn on the "sticky keys" functionality of Windows 10.
+SHIFT KEY, pressed 5 times: This will trigger a window which asks you if you want to turn on the "sticky keys" functionality of Windows.

 RIGHT SHIFT KEY, held down for 8 seconds:
-This will trigger a window which asks you if you want to turn on the "filter keys" functionality of Windows 10.
+This will trigger a window which asks you if you want to turn on the "filter keys" functionality of Windows.
 If you hit yes, the "FilterKeys" icon will appear as a tray icon in the taskbar.
 If you want to turn it off again, you can again hold down the right shift key for 8 seconds.

 NUM LOCK KEY, held down for 5 seconds:
-This will trigger a window which asks you if you want to turn on the "toggle keys" functionality of Windows 10.
+This will trigger a window which asks you if you want to turn on the "toggle keys" functionality of Windows.
 This makes it so that a sound is played by windows when the caps lock, num lock or scroll lock keys are pressed.

 I recommend that these shortcut keys should be turned off as they can be toggled unintentionally.